Characterizing Phishing Pages by JavaScript Capabilities: Introduction

-Overall, we offer the following contributions:
+{Overall, we offer the following contributions:}

 \begin{contributions} \item We find that \emph{browser API usage alone} is sufficient to isolate and distinguish known phishing kit families.
-With a ground truth dataset of \totalNumberOfKitFamilies{} kit families deployed on \totalKitPages{} URLs, we achieve accuracy metrics of a \gtFMI{} Fowlkes-Mallows score (69\% when rebalanced for a single-instance of a mass-deployed kit) and an \gtVS{} V-measure in the clusters of these pages relative to their kits used. \item We experimentally show that browser APIs common on the web (DOM APIs, property reads, etc.) serve as a valuable identifier for identifying kits, as they signal the kit developer's choices, and that the more sophisticated a page's client-side logic is, the more indicative it is of the underlying kit. \item On the unlabeled dataset, by propagating techniques from member pages to the cluster as a whole, we find that UI-interactivity and basic fingerprinting are near-universal in the ecosystem.
-At the same time, mouse detection via browser APIs, Cloudflare Turnstile embedding, and dynamic script creation are still relatively rare.
-While we observe client-Side IP checks occur in \clientcheckPages{} pages they spanned across \clientcheckCluster{} clusters, and \clientcheckTopClusterPrecent{} of the pages come from a single cluster, which consists of Facebook business account phishing pages.
-We also find that compared to prior work, there is a decreased ratio of pages that employ pop-ups as a form of bot detection. \end{contributions}
+With a ground truth dataset of \totalNumberOfKitFamilies{} kit families deployed on \totalKitPages{} URLs, we achieve accuracy metrics of a \gtFMI{} Fowlkes-Mallows score (0.73 when rebalanced for a single instance of a mass-deployed kit) and an \gtVS{} V-measure in the clusters of these pages relative to their kits used. \item We experimentally show that browser APIs common on the web (DOM, SVG, and CSS APIs), as well as property accesses, serve as a valuable signal for identifying kits, as they indicate the kit developer's choices, and that the more sophisticated a page's client-side logic is, the more indicative it is of the underlying kit. \item On the unlabeled dataset, by propagating techniques from member pages to the cluster as a whole, we find that UI-interactivity and basic fingerprinting are near-universal in the ecosystem.
+At the same time, mouse detection via browser APIs, CloudFlare Turnstile embedding, and dynamic script creation are still relatively rare. \end{contributions}

+This work stands apart from prior research by automatically differentiating pages through dynamic rather than static analysis.
+As these features are tied to the capabilities a prospective kit buyer is looking for, they are less likely to vary across deployments of the same kit family.
+Compared to the prior attempt at kit identification~\cite{castanoPhiKitAPhishingKit2023}, of $F_1=9.03\%$ and $F_1=31.11\%$ with DOM clustering and URL path-based signatures, browser API usage yields more accurate grouping compared to the ground truth.